arunshar/Physics-Informed-Diffusion-Probabistic-Model/README.md

-# Physics-Informed Diffusion Probabistic Model
+# Physics-Informed Diffusion Probabilistic Model
  Implementation of SIGSPATIAL 2025 Research Track Submission: "Physics-Informed Diffusion Probabilistic Model (Pi-DPM) for Anomaly Detection in Trajectories: A Summary of Results"

 ## Overview